chleibig/hdcmosmeasort/README.md

 # README #

-### HDCMOSMEAsort - a Matlab toolbox for spike sorting data from large-scale, high-density micro-electrode arrays ###
+### HDCMOSMEAsort - a MATLAB toolbox for spike sorting data from large-scale, high-density micro-electrode arrays ###

 * Summary of set up
 * Configuration